Grand Affairs Group recognises the work of the following organisations

 Q: What items do you check for a test?

-A: There are wide ranging items that we check to ensure your inflatable is ‘safe’ and ‘fit for purpose’.We have our own test sheet check list and you can see a copy here
+A: There are wide ranging items that we check to ensure your inflatable is ‘safe’ and ‘fit for purpose’.We have our own inspection sheet check list and you can see a copy here

 |Work Test Sheet|